MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-Here is a full sample implementation of the `averageRating` field resolver:
+Here is the full implementation of the sample `averageRating` field resolver:

 ```typescript
 @Resolver(of => Recipe)